Documentation

 {{group.title}}

-Custom Buttons provide a way to add your own buttons to a request to perform a particular action or set of actions. can be added to requests and configured to allow one of three options
+Custom Buttons provide a way to add your own buttons to a request to perform a particular action or set of actions.
+Custom Buttons can be configured to do one of the following:

 • Open a URL

-• Create a popup contains an embeddable URL.
+• Create a pop-up that contains an embeddable URL.

 • Run an Auto Task Process

-Custom Buttons can be personalized with descriptions, icons, tooltips, and optionally be set to only display on views if configurable conditions are met.
+Custom Buttons can be personalized with descriptions, icons, tooltips, and optionally be set to only show if a set of rules is met.

 Before you begin

-The following roles are need to create and manage custom buttons.
+The following roles are needed to create and manage custom buttons.

 • Form Designer